What is the first picture that comes to mind when you think of the characteristics of a virtuous woman in the Bible?

-Another verse that addresses the meaning of a virtuous woman is 1 Timothy 2:9-10:
+One verse that addresses the virtuous woman definition is 1 Timothy 2:9-10:

 “Likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness – with good works.”
 (ESV)

 Yet another example comes from 2 Peter 1:3, which says: